Chaudhary Charan Singh International Airport: History

-In February 2019, the Adani Enterprises led - Lucknow International Airport Limited (LIAL) won the rights of operations, management and development of the airport under the public-private partnership (PPP) model.
-As per the agreement, the airports would be handed to the company for a period of 50 years at the highest bid of 171 per passenger.
-The company will pay the per-passenger fee (PPF) to AAI for every domestic and international passenger handled at the airport.
+In February 2019, the Adani Enterprises led–Lucknow International Airport Limited (LIAL) won the rights of operations, management and development of the airport under the public-private partnership (PPP) model.
+As per the agreement, the airports would be handed to the company for a period of 50 years at the highest bid of ₹ 171 per passenger.
+The company will pay the per-passenger fee (PPF) to the AAI for every domestic and international passenger handled at the airport.